DMPRoadmap/roadmap/app/views/static_pages/termsuse.html.md

 <h4><%= _('Google Analytics opt-out') %></h4>

 <%= raw _('As noted in the CDL privacy policy, this website uses Google Analytics to capture and analyze usage statistics.
 You may choose to opt-out of having your website activity tracked by Google Analytics.
-To do so, visit the <a target="_blank" href="https://tools.google.com/dlpage/gaoptout">Google Analytics opt-out page</a> and install the add-on for your browser.') %>
+To do so, visit the <a href="https://tools.google.com/dlpage/gaoptout">Google Analytics opt-out page</a> and install the add-on for your browser.') %>
 <br>

 <h4><%= _('Third party APIs') %></h4>